arpan-khan/book-story/README.md

 - Storage Access Framework
 - 7 supported file formats(.pdf, .txt, .epub, .fb2, .html, .htm, .md)
+- **EPUB Metadata Editing**: Support for Title, Subtitle, Author, and Description.
+- **EPUB Subtitle Parsing & Writing**: View and edit subtitles directly inside the file.
+- **Metadata Synchronization**: Changes are written back to the internal EPUB metadata files.
 - Material You design with unique themes and color presets
 - Organized Library with custom categories and chapters in the Reader
 - Highly customizable